Back to Book

 Frequently Asked Questions

-A: Use the strongest model you can afford within your latency and cost constraints.
-For most use cases, GPT-class models or Claude Sonnet provide a good balance.
-Consider using a fine-tuned smaller model if you need better accuracy at lower cost.
+Use the strongest model you can afford within your latency and cost constraints.
+For most use cases, GPT class models or Claude Sonnet provide good balance.
+Consider using a fine-tuned smaller model for better accuracy at a lower cost.

-A: Safety evaluation requires specialized approaches.
-General-purpose LLM judges often miss adversarial inputs and jailbreaks.
-For safety-critical applications, combine dedicated safety models with rule-based guardrails and human review.
+Safety evaluation requires specialized approaches.
+General-purpose LLM judges can miss adversarial inputs and jailbreaks.
+For safety-critical applications, combine dedicated models with rule-based guardrails and human review.